Many Washington tax-exempt organizations are surprised to learn they are not exempt from Washington’s B&O Tax.

-While Washington tax-exempt organizations are generally exempt from income tax, they are not necessarily exempt from other state and local taxes.
-In Washington, it’s the business & occupation (B&O) tax that most often catches exempt organizations off guard.
+While Washington tax-exempt organizations are generally exempt from income tax, they are not necessarily exempt from other state and local taxes such as Washington’s business & occupation (B&O) tax.
 Many tax-exempt organizations in Washington are still subject to business and occupation tax at both the state and local level.
 For B&O tax purposes, nonprofit organizations are generally presumed taxable in the same manner as for profit organizations.
 Thus, if there is no exemption applicable to your organization, your organization will be required to register with the Department of Revenue and pay B&O tax on gross receipts.

 Application to Exempt Organizations